carlmsu1/seidman-fpa-skills/README.md

 3. Enter: `carlmsu1/seidman-fpa-skills`
 4. Click **Sync**, then install **seidman-financial-modeling**.

-The skills are then available in Cowork automatically — Claude picks the right one based on what you ask.
+The skills are then available automatically — Claude picks the right one based on what you ask.

+### Claude for Excel, PowerPoint, and Word

+Install the plugin as above.
+Inside the add-in, the **+** button below the chat input lists your plugins and the skills each one carries.

 ### Claude Code